RobertIonutF/veridion-job-app/reasoning.md

      - MiniSearch queries for text fields + exact canonical website matches.
      - If empty, fuzzy Fuse queries (and a looser second pass) and, as last resort, brute‑force scoring over the index.
    - Pagination/filter/sort for results so I can triage candidates quickly.
+  - Performance: precomputed fields and lookup maps (see below), bounded workload caps, and simple timing metrics are included in responses (UI path) to observe latency.
 6) Added a tiny EJS UI strictly for interview demo/testing (not for prod):
    - Home page form + a table sourced from `API-input-sample.csv` with one‑click Match.
    - Results page shows best match and candidates with sorting/filtering/pagination.